growthfolio/amqp-transactions-ms/README.md

 go run cmd/main.go
 ```

-5. Place a CSV file in the `inputs/` directory for processing.
+5. Place a CSV file in the `input/` directory for processing.

 ## Usage

-The microservice automatically reads from the CSV file placed in the `inputs/` directory and processes the data.
+The microservice automatically reads from the CSV file placed in the `input/` directory and processes the data.
 It then sends the data to RabbitMQ for consumption by other microservices.
-You can customize the RabbitMQ connection settings and CSV input file path in the configuration file or via environment variables.
+You can customize the RabbitMQ connection settings and CSV input file path via environment variables.

 ## Configuration

 Environment variables:

 - `RABBITMQ_URL`: URL to connect to RabbitMQ (default: `amqp://guest:guest@localhost:5672/`).
-- `CSV_FILE_PATH`: Path to the input CSV file (default: `inputs/input-data.csv`).
+- `CSV_FILE_PATH`: Path to the input CSV file (default: `input/input-data.csv`).

+## Improvements and Changes

+- The **`handler` package** is now deprecated and replaced with a more modular approach.
+- The **`queue` package** introduces an abstraction layer for handling message queues, with RabbitMQ as the default implementation.
+- The **`service` package** handles the business logic for CSV processing, following the **Single Responsibility Principle (SRP)**.

 <!-- ## Testing